-(65 days) F-1 hybrid.
-In our search for replacing now-merged Bayer/Monsanto’s Sugarsnax carrot, we sunk our teeth into many a bland orange chunk.
-Who knew that chasing down tasty summer Imperators would take two years and much taste-bud patience?
-But we found a real winner in breeder Bejo Seeds’ sleek Imperator-type Istanbul: 1" at its widest, the 7–9" slender root tapers to a stylish point.
+Daucus carota (65 days) F-1 hybrid.
+We sunk our teeth into many a bland orange chunk chasing down a tasty summer Imperator type until we found a real winner in sleek Istanbul: 1" at its widest, the 7–9" slender root tapers to a stylish point.
 In fact the tip is the only “sharpness” this carrot has to offer; uniform, deep orange inside and out, juicy, crisp, sweet, with no bitter tones even in stressful conditions.
-Istanbul’s strong tall healthy tops round out the “bunch” of reasons that reaffirm our co-op’s ethical stance against global seed consolidation.
-I guess you could say we are using the carrot as the stick!
-Bayer/Monsanto is not the only answer…and it’s also not the best one.
-NEW!④
+Istanbul’s strong tall healthy tops round out the “bunch” of reasons that this carrot is a strong contender in the Imperator market. ④

 Log in to start or resume an order

 ⅛ oz packet sows 35 ft; 1 oz, 280 ft.
 1 gram packet has more than 400 seeds and sows about 10 ft.

 Carrots average 18,000 seeds/oz with significant variations among varieties.

 Days to maturity are from seedling emergence after direct sowing.

 Culture: Very hardy.
 Early carrots can be sown by late April.
 For fall crop or winter storage, seed in early summer.
 Minimal germination temperature 40°, optimal range 75–85°.
 Can take up to 3 weeks to germinate; keep rows from drying out for faster emergence.
 Thinning is critical: At 3" high thin to ½" apart, at 6" thin again to 1-2" apart.

 BR: Black Rot

 LR: Licorice Rot